-A rotator cuff tear is a tear to either or combination of the supraspinatus, infraspinatus, subscapularis or teres minor muscles.
-It differs from subacromial impingement syndrome where swelling due to repetitive or traumatic compression of structures causes pain and shoulder dysfunction, instead torn fibres of the muscle directly inhibit muscle function due to loss of structural integrity.
+A rotator cuff tear is a tear to either or combination of the supraspinatus, infraspinatus, subscapularis, or teres minor muscles.
+It differs from subacromial impingement syndrome where swelling due to repetitive or traumatic compression of structures causes pain and shoulder dysfunction, instead torn fibers of the muscle directly inhibit muscle function due to loss of structural integrity.

 The main causes of rotator cuff tears are:

 Rotator cuff tears are classified into types due to the combination of muscles damaged.

 1. Type A: supraspinatus & superior subscapularis tears